Trends

 Gallic Rooster, Sticker, Nantes, August 2012

 It all changed in 2004.
 My first year in Canada with a tourist status was tough.
 After the honeymoon stage, I was lonely and bored in Ottawa and the perspective of having to make life-changing decisions was suddenly overwhelming.
 Should I stay in Canada?
 Should I start the immigration process?
-Should I still register at university in France in case things didn’t work out in Canada?
+Should I still enroll at university in France in case things didn’t work out in Canada?
 Did I even want to live in Canada?
 Would I be granted permanent residence status ever?
 Could I get a job in Canada with my pretty much useless French degrees?

 Many sleepless nights were spent tossing and turning in bed, thinking about my future.
 That’s my problem—I think too much, always have.